FreeTubeApp/FreeTube/README.md

 We are actively looking for translations!
 We use Weblate to make it easy for translators to get involved.
 Click on the badge above to learn how to get involved.

+In
+`/src/renderer/main.js`
+enable language under
+`// List of locales approved for use`
+.

 ## Contact

 If you ever have any questions, feel free to make an issue here on GitHub.
 Alternatively, you can email me at FreeTubeApp@protonmail.com or you can join our [Matrix Community](https://riot.im/app/#/group/+freetube:matrix.org).
 Don't forget to check out the [rules](https://github.com/FreeTubeApp/FreeTube/wiki/Matrix-Server-Info-&-Rules) before joining.